Zesty-ZDev/Verify-Discord-Bot-FiveM/README.md

 #### What is "color" in the config.json?

-This sets the color of all the embeds the bot will send including the "Verify" button embed and the staff request embeds
+This sets the color of all the embeds the bot will send including the "Verify" button embed and the staff request embeds, this value has to be a color hex for example "#9aaae3"

 #### Why am I getting permission errors?